FDA Approval Process

 The FDA’s approval process has garnered many criticisms over the years.
-For one, drugs and devices often make it to market simply because the manufacturers can demonstrate they are similar to products that were approved in the past — even if those products have since been recalled or have known problems.
+For one, generic drugs and devices often make it to market simply because the manufacturers can demonstrate they are similar to products that were approved in the past — even if those products have known safety concerns.
+Although some drugs may have safety concerns, they were approved based on the FDA’s determination that the benefits outweighed potential risks of the drug.

 Contrary to what most people think, just because a drug or device is FDA-approved, it does not mean the product is guaranteed to be safe.
 In fact, manufacturers recall about 4,500 drugs and medical devices annually.
-Many blame the approval process and the way pharmaceutical companies use the system to rush products onto the market.
+While the FDA has efforts in place to minimize these safety risks, there are still occurrences where drugs or devices may come to market quickly and lead to safety concerns.

 FDA Drug-Approval Process